-Bridget Eileen's Best Thing That Ever Happened to You Mac N Cheese Recipe
+The Best Thing That Ever Happened to You Mac N Cheese Recipe by Bridget Eileen

 The Best Mac 'N Cheese That Ever Happened to You - A Multi-Part Recipe

 I recommend you listen to this Ray LaMontane song as you eat it, because I know that's how you'll feel about this macaroni and cheese dish.

 This Mac n Cheese is the best thing that ever happened to you.

 This takes a long time, as do most masterpieces.
 This is something you make on a snowy weekend, when you want something to take up a lot of your time, and you want the oven on to help warm up the kitchen, and then you eat it while wearing a large cardigan which masks your billiousness upon eating all of its cheesy, creamy goodness.
 I'm halfway through "The Little Book of Hygge" and this mac and cheese recipe is truly the hyggelit-iest.